• Skip to main content

 15. Say Good Bye to Stinky Shoes

 Do your kiddos (or your significant other) have shoes with a less than desirable smell?
 Kill the bacteria and freshen them up with a little rubbing alcohol.
-Take your spray bottle full of alcohol and spray the inside of the shoes.
-Leave them outside in a sunny location and let them dry.
-You’ll have clean fresh shoes (or at least fresher then before).

 16. Get Rid of that Onion Smell